 Dartmoor National Park is the key to Salcombe Gin.
 The water in the national park is a big ingredient for this fantastic-tasting gin and all made at the distillery.
 Made from a traditional copper still, the gin uses Macedonian juniper and the Daring Series, which is a collab with Michelin-starred chef Paul Ainsworth uses fragrant fennel, seashore herbs and warming allspice to create a really unique-tasting gin.
 Mix it with a good Indian tonic and it tastes fantastic.
 Only 10,000 bottles will be made so this is a very special release.

 We love Bullards Gin, not just for its drink but how you can get it.
 There is an eco pouch version you can buy if you already have a bottle which is a brilliant thing to offer.
 As for the gin - we’ve been supping the Coastal version - which offers up a good dollop of citrus, with a hint of salt.
 When you add your tonic, there’s a lovely sheen that happens to the drink.
 Great stuff.

 If you aren’t sold by the amazing bottle, then the taste will.
 Made with bags of juniper and citrus, this is a dry gin that also has olive and rosemary in there.
 We may not be able to get to the med, but put this one in your glass with a tonic water and you are halfway there.

 Heather Infused Irish Gin

-Grace O’Malley is better known for its award-winning Blended Irish Whiskey but it has launched a brand-new release which is: Heather Infused Irish Gin.
+Grace O’Malley is better known for its award-winning Blended Irish Whiskey but last year it has launched a a Heather Infused Irish Gin and we are big fans.
 14 botanicals and aromas from the West Coast of Ireland are used to create a distinctive drink that is a real herbal finish.